Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 #### 6﻿.
 Remove domestic flights where there's a direct train alternative

-W﻿ith domestic train travel on electrified lines giving a 90% reduction in emissions compared to flying, removing certain domestic flight routes would go a long way to reducing emissions.
+T﻿his is a policy that was introduced in France in 2023, which removed air routes that had a rail alternative of 2.5 hours or less.
+The policy applies to three routes: from Paris to Nantes, Lyon and Bordeaux.

-O﻿n routes with fast, direct trains, the rail and air times are comparable once you've factored in transfers to the airport and waiting time for check-in etc. It should therefore be possible to maintain good domestic connectivity while removing the high-carbon option.
+I﻿f the UK did the same, it would go a long way to reducing emissions.
+Switching from plane to train on electrified routes in the UK saves around 90% on emissions, and there's not much difference in overall journey time once you've factored in transfers to the airport and waiting time for check-in etc. It should therefore be possible to maintain good domestic connectivity while removing the high-carbon option.

 O﻿ur recommendation is to remove flight routes where there's a direct train alternative of 4.5 hours or less.
 This would include routes between London and Exeter/Manchester/Newcastle/Edinburgh/Glasgow, and Birmingham and Edinburgh/Glasgow.